Connecting with the Moon

 The sophisticated mathematical notations on bones like Ishango suggest these variations were understood.
 Maybe understanding their methods could teach us how to track our own periods.

-As sophisticated as we call ourselves, most women in America have no idea how to track their cycle.
-They may put a date in an app (at best), but most fertile women I know tend to be on some kind of hormonal birth control that times her period for her (or fully stops it).
-There is not any kind of education on ovulation phases, or even an understanding that a woman is not fertile 24/7, 365 days a year.
-In fact, we are only fertile for the few days around ovulation (when the egg drops), but there are some variations, like an egg hiding in a certain spot in the fillopian tubes, or sperm ending up in funny spots, so there is a few days added plus or minus this expected date to be more certain of how to prevent or plan for getting pregnant.
+But the hard part is knowing exactly WHEN that egg drops, and adding in a factor of error.
+Knowing the other things that could happen that could cause some variations, like an egg hiding in a certain spot in the fillopian tubes, or sperm ending up in funny spots, so there is a few days added plus or minus this expected date to be more certain of how to prevent or plan for getting pregnant.
 A woman then has to consider her own stress levels, as high levels of stress can cause shifts in her cycle.
 There is actually quite a bit to learn, rather than just taking a pill from a doctor, a pill given out like candy, with literally zero discussion of the side effects in the extremely tiny fine print on a gigantic map fold out in the packaging that nobody reads.
 What we SHOULD be told is that there are major side effects, and depletion of vitamins and minerals in our bones, so.a woman should get regular checks on various status check marks every few years.
 And the pills themselves have not been studied long term, and never longer than 4 years.
 Many women are on it for 10 years plus, with no idea of her starving her body of key nutrients.
 When I found myself in a health scare, the first thing I was directed to do was get off birth control, and let my body find its rhythm again.
 I wish I could have learned from the women of old to track my own rhythm by associating with the moon.
 It turns out a male system of doctors never cared too much, and never investigated the intricacies of a woman, which are quite different than a man.
 We are told we are too delicate, or too complicated to study while pregnant or fertile, so we just have not been studied, period.
 Instead, we are massive guinea pigs of our own health care, for better or worse.

-Ancient counting systems showed multiple counting patterns.
-The Ishango bone had systems of (9, 19, 21, 11 in one row), possibly writing variations of a woman’s experience.
-Some bones show groupings that add up to numbers like 366 (a solar year) alongside lunar counts.
-The Mezin bracelet's precise 280-day count (the length of time to grow a baby, ~10 months, or 40 weeks) shows deeper understanding of moments of conception and birth.
 In case anyone has ever done this, it is actually very tricky to understand when you ovulate, and the best way to do so is to know what a typical cycle is and cut it in half.
-There are other cues, but that gives us the best starting point.
-Before this, we also have to understand a baby comes from sex, and sex on a certain day of her cycle.
+But you need to be doing that much.
+Before this, we also have to understand a baby comes from sex, and only when she has sex on a certain moment of her cycle.
 All of this would take many many generations to understand.
 And after that, we only know we are pregnant when our period comes later than we expected, something we are expected to be keeping track of.
 Can you remember what you did last month?

-Even if a woman’s cycle was 30 days while the moon was 29.5, tracking both allowed for better prediction with pattern tracking, that could be adjusted as they fell out of sync.
 This kind of attention also connected women to the broader seasonal rhythms, helping women anticipate how environmental factors (nutrition, daylight, stress) might affect their personal patterns.
 Missing a period , due to stress, is a great red flag telling us we need to slow down.
 We are not able to get pregnant when our body thinks we are in sufficient danger, or give birth, or maintain a pregnancy.
 It also hurts us.
 If we try to give birth while under stress, our uterus fights back.
 The same muscle that holds the baby in is the one that pushes that miracle out.
 If that muscle is getting mixed signals, THAT is what causes pain.
 We are taught, if lucky and determined enough, to learn this before we go into labor.
 This also brings up the idea of pleasure, and how taking pleasure in life, and sex, is actually a beautiful thing.
 Feeling sexy helps a body relax, helps us sleep better, helps us connect with other humans in a very special way.
 Sex in iteslf used to be sacred, and it was that sacredness that scared modern monotheistic religions… an empowered woman had power over all of society.
 If a man wanted to be in control, he had to write himself into the narrative as relevant to creation, somehow, in the craziest turn of story ever, being somewhat successful in convincing people a man (god or not) should be the ones credited for bringing and nurturing life.
 Yes, we NEED men, but not in the way women sacrifice themselves and their bodies for years.
 This is all embedded in the idea of sex, and the REASON women were locked up in homes.
 Men, in power, needed to know who their offspring would be.
 The oldest systems we know were all matriarchal, following the female bloodline. women were inhernely genius because their bodies had the wisdom to create life from within her.
 Modern weapons and land marking caused a shift, where lines needed to be drawn and things kept from being stolen.
 And THAT is how we got to where we are today.
 Quite simple.
 And it starts with the POWER of a woman, not her lack of power.

 Using lunar phases meant menstrual knowledge could be transmitted orally and visually across generations without requiring literacy or exact counting—the moon itself served as the teaching aid.